 The Optomap Retinal Scan has become a standard of care at Nuvo.
-This laser scanning procedure provides a digital 3D image of your retina which allows the doctor to perform a much more thorough exam.
-It is an essential tool in screening and diagnosing many eye problems, including cancers, diabetes, hypertension, strokes, etc… The Optomap is completed at the time of diagnostic testing, or after your time with the doctor.
+This laser scanning procedure provides an ultra-wide digital image of your retina which allows the doctor to perform a much more thorough exam.
+It is an essential tool in screening and diagnosing many eye problems, including cancers, diabetes, hypertension, strokes, etc… There is no radiation involved, so there’s no need to worry about repeated exposure!
+The scan is completed at the time of diagnostic testing, or after your time with the doctor.

 3. History is in the making...

-The more information we have, the easier it is for the doc to customize your eye care plan.
+The more information we have, the easier it is for the Eye Doctor to customize your eye care plan.

 4. Next up: Visual Acuity